-Textbook funds (učbeniški sklad) provided to all children in primary and secondary schools who can borrow textbooks from school for lending fee.
+Textbook funds (učbeniški sklad) provided to all children in primary schools who can borrow textbooks from school for free.
+Children in secondary schools can borrow textbook from school for fee which can be higher than 1/3 of textbook price.